-Biological and fishery data for the Baltic Sea were only available from the German fishery.
-Parameters such as catch volume, discard volume, discard length and age distribution, length distribution and fishing effort are available from the commercial fishery.
-Data on catch at age in numbers, weight at age in the catch, commercial catch per unit of effort are available by quarter and subdivision from scientific surveys.
-Not all years within the time series have been covered (ICES, 2010).
+Parameters such as catch volume, discard volume, discard length, and age distribution, length distribution and fishing effort are available from the commercial fishery.
+Data on catch-at-age in numbers, weight-at-age in the catch, commercial catch per unit of effort are available by quarter and subdivision from the Baltic International Trawl Survey (BITS) since 2001.